aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 * The "mycount" variable controls how many resources of a given type that reference it are deployed using the special "count" variable (see later)

-* The variable aws_vpc is a list of strings that will be used to name your VPC's
+* The variable aws_vpc is a list of strings that will be used to name your VPCs.

 * The variable aws_cidr is a "mapping" that uses the vpc name as defined in the variable aws_vpc to pick up an associated CIDR range